Reflection calculus and conservativity spectra: The lattice of arithmetical theories

 \section{The lattice of arithmetical theories}

 We define the intended arithmetical interpretation of the strictly positive modal language.
 Propositional variables (and strictly positive formulas) will now denote possibly infinite theories rather than individual sentences.
 We deal with r.e.\ theories formulated in the language of \emph{elementary arithmetic $\EA$} and containing the axioms of $\EA$.
+The theory $\EA$, aka $I\Delta_0(\exp)$ or $\text{EFA}$, is formulated in the language of Peano arithemtic enriched by a symbol for exponentiation ($2^x$).
+In addition to the standard quantifier-free defining axioms for all the symbols of the language, it contains the induction schema for bounded formulas (cf \cite{HP,Bek05en}).
+Bounded formulas in the language of $\EA$ are called \emph{elementary formulas}, the class of all such formulas is usually denoted $\Delta_0(\exp)$.

-To avoid well-known problems with the representation of theories in arithmetic, we assume that each theory $S$ comes equipped with an \emph{elementary recursive numeration}, that is, a bounded formula $\gs(x)$ in the language of $\EA$ defining the set of axioms of $S$ in the standard model of arithmetic $\nat$.
+To avoid well-known problems with the representation of theories in arithmetic, we assume that each theory $S$ comes equipped with an \emph{elementary numeration}, that is, a bounded formula $\gs(x)$ in the language of $\EA$ defining the set of axioms of $S$ in the standard model of arithmetic $\nat$.

-Given such a $\gs$, we have a standard arithmetical $\Sigma_1$-formula $\Box_\gs(x)$ expressing the provability of $x$ in $S$ (see \cite{Fef60}).
+Given such a $\gs$, we have a standard arithmetical $\Sigma^0_1$-formula $\Box_\gs(x)$ expressing the provability of $x$ in $S$ (see \cite{Fef60}).
 We often write $\Box_\gs\phi$ for $\Box_\gs(\gn{\phi})$.
 The expression $\bar n$ denotes the numeral ${0'}^{\ldots}{'}$ ($n$ times).
 If $\phi(v)$ contains a parameter $v$, then $\Box_\gs\phi(\bar x)$ denotes a formula (with a parameter $x$) expressing the provability of the sentence $\phi(\bar x/v)$ in $S$.

-Given two numerations $\gs$ and $\tau$, we write $\gs\vdash_{\EA} \tau$ if We will only consider the numerations $\gs$ such that $\gs\vdash_\EA \gs_\EA,$ where $\gs_\EA$ is some standard numeration of $\EA$.
+Given two numerations $\gs$ and $\tau$, we write $\gs\leq_{\EA} \tau$ if We will only consider the numerations $\gs$ such that $\gs\leq_\EA \gs_\EA,$ where $\gs_\EA$ is some standard numeration of $\EA$.
 We call such numerated theories \emph{G\"odelian extensions of $\EA$}.